ibm-cloud-docs/vpc/vpn-add-connection.md

 {: #vpn-add-connection-next-steps}

 To create a route-based VPN, first [create a routing table](/docs/vpc?topic=vpc-create-vpc-routing-table), then [create a route using the VPN connection type](/docs/vpc?topic=vpc-create-vpc-route).
+For a dynamic route-based VPN connection, attach a transit gateway to the VPN gateway.
+See [Creating a transit gateway](/docs/transit-gateway?topic=transit-gateway-ordering-transit-gateway&interface=ui).